 Our proprietary programs help leaders effectively create environments that boost morale, encourage collaboration, and create a more efficient operation.

 For over three decades, we have worked with some of the world’s most recognized brands, as well as federal, state, and local government entities.
 We welcome the opportunity to talk with you about your management challenges and how our award winning solutions can benefit your organization.

 Stew Liff – President

 Stewart Liff & Associates, Inc.

 Managing Government Employees offers dozens of techniques for meeting the challenges and stressful situations supervisors face on a daily basis.
 Major topics include how to get maximum dedication and productivity from employees, improve results of poor performers and discipline or fire them when necessary, deal with union and EEO issues, and cut through the red tape of government employment systems.
-For managers frustrated by government bureaucracy, this book lets them know they have more power than they may think.

-Outlines how to create an effective team structure, design integrated processes that support leadership growth, and capture the key knowledge that teams need to become self-managing units
+A Team of Leaders outlines how to create an effective team structure, design integrated processes that support leadership growth, and capture the key knowledge that teams need to become self-managing units